yakivmospan/android-snippets/articles/android/best practice/Best Practice. Application.md

 });

 ```
-**From API 18** we have one more observer `Application.OnProvideAssistDataListener` that allows to  to place into the bundle anything you would like to appear in the `Intent.EXTRA_ASSIST_CONTEXT` part of the assist Intent
+**From API 18** we have one more observer `Application.OnProvideAssistDataListener` that allows to place into the bundle anything you would like to appear in the `Intent.EXTRA_ASSIST_CONTEXT` part of the assist Intent

 ```java
 app.registerOnProvideAssistDataListener(new Application.OnProvideAssistDataListener() {